z0lope0z/AStarSearch/README.md

 - Stores explored nodes inside a list.
 - With each step in the loop, it pops the unexplored node's priority queue and adds it to the list of explored nodes
 - Under various conditions, the current node's neighbors are added to the unexplored nodes priority queue along with its computed heuristic value.
+- The Greedy BFS algorithm is just a modified A* Search wherein it does not keep track of a node's distance to the root node.

 ### Configuration